mattvonrocketstein/spock/README.rst

 What is this?
 -------------

-Python library for logic.
+``Spock`` is a python library for logic.
 This is not intended to be a complete implementation and at this point it is certainly not written to be very fast.
 It's mainly an experiment and might be useful to someone as a reference.

-The code for first order logic is stolen directly from Norvig's "AI: A Modern Approach", with a few improvements to make it more pythonic.
+The backend codes for first order logic are stolen directly from Norvig's "AI: A Modern Approach", which itself is only intended to be illustrative, not industrial strength.
+It illustrates logic ok but illustrates logic in python poorly so ``spock`` has a few improvements that make it more pythonic.

 Supports: